A Survey on Code-Based Cryptography: Preliminaries

 \end{definition}

-\begin{exercise} Show that classical Gabidulin codes are vector MRD codes, by taking a non-zero codeword $c=(f(g_1), \ldots, f(g_n))$ and considering the $\mathbb{F}_q$-dimension of the kernel of the $q$-polynomial $f$. \end{exercise} In order to introduce the generalized Gabidulin codes, we first have to define the rank analog of the Vandermonde matrix. \begin{definition}[Moore Matrix, \cite{moore}] Let $(v_1, \ldots, v_n) \in \mathbb{F}_{q^m}^n$.
-We denote the by the $s$-Moore matrix:
+\begin{exercise} Show that classical Gabidulin codes are $\mathbb{F}_{q^m}$-linear MRD codes, by taking a non-zero codeword $c=(f(g_1), \ldots, f(g_n))$ and considering the $\mathbb{F}_q$-dimension of the kernel of the $q$-polynomial $f$. \end{exercise} In order to introduce the generalized Gabidulin codes, we first have to define the rank analog of the Vandermonde matrix, i.e., the Moore matrix \cite{moore}. \begin{definition}[Moore Matrix] Let $(v_1, \ldots, v_n) \in \mathbb{F}_{q^m}^n$ and $v_i$ are $\mathbb{F}_q$-linearly independent.
+We denote by the $s$-Moore matrix:

 where $[i] = q^i.$ \end{definition}